 MAINE ICELANDIC HORSES – “The Hand-Picked Horse” with Icelandic Horse trainer, Alicia Flanigan of Fire & Ice Icelandic Horses

-“I’d been thinking about him for a while.
-All it took was going on a quest to find him.”
+I’d been thinking about him for a while.
+All it took was going on a quest to find him.

 Heimir fra Dallandi at sunset at his new home in Whitefield, Maine

-Alicia Flanigan’s secluded farm in Limington, Maine – Fire & Ice Icelandic Horses – is home to five of Alicia’s personal Icelandic horses but is also a special place for Icelandic horses and their riders from across the region.
-From the spotless barn and well-footed outdoor arena to the beautiful trails through the surrounding forests, it’s an ideal place for Alicia’s talents to shine as she helps her clients realize their Icelandic horse dreams.
+Alicia Flanigan’s secluded farm in Limington, Maine — Fire & Ice Icelandic Horses — is home to five of her personal Icelandic horses.
+It also serves as a training haven for riders and their Icelandic horses from across the region.

 Heimir stands with his trainer Alicia Flanigan at her training facility Fire and Ice Icelandic Horses in Limington, Maine